slizb/beautiful-jekyll/_posts/2017-11-30-saliency-maps.md

 There happens to be a great python package by Raghavendra Kotikalapudi called [*keras-vis*](https://github.com/raghakot/keras-vis) that supports saliency map visualization for Keras models.
 Lets try it out!

 ## Demo
 First, we need a model to test out.
 For simplicity, let's just use a pre-trained model...
-I choose ResNet:
+I choose one of the most popular models out there right now: ResNet:

 ```python